Grammys 2021: 12 things to know, from Megan Thee Stallion and Cardi B’s performance to Beyoncé’s historic wins

 Typically, the Grammys fills the broadcast with the most random pairings of musicians you can imagine to create special Grammy “moments.”
 While they’re sometimes fun, they can also be excruciating and awkward.
 Turns out that you don’t really need to have Stevie Wonder perform with the Jonas Brothers!
 The show can be just as compelling when the artists sing their own songs.
 Although the Grammys as a whole have plenty of other issues, social media was filled with praise for this year’s broadcast, which is something of a rarity.

 Some viewers still cringing from the mess that was the Golden Globes were relieved that the Grammys ran smoothly, even with only a handful of nominees in attendance and one stage for all the performances.
 The telecast was also filled with prerecorded segments that helped fill the gaps between setups.
-And even though some nominees were remote, at least it didn’t remind anyone of an awkward work Zoom call.
+Even though some nominees were remote, at least it didn’t remind anyone of an awkward work Zoom call.